The width of embedded circles: Width, diameter and length

 \section{Width, diameter and length}

-The following general lemma about involutive homeomorphisms of the circle will be used several times in what follows.
+The following two general topological facts about continuous maps of the circle without fixed points will be used several times in what follows.
 Recall that a homeomorphism $\phi: S^1\rightarrow S^1$ is called \textit{monotone} when $\phi(x)$ turns around $S^1$ in the same direction as $x$ does.